DoriszAlbrecht/Bayesian_Examples.jl/README.md

 After the second stage, I coded economic models for the [DynamicHMC.jl](https://github.com/tpapp/DynamicHMC.jl).
 The Stochastic Volatility model is one of them.
 In the following section, I will go through the set up.

+The continuous-time version of the Ornstein-Ulenbeck Stochastic - volatiltiy model describes how the return at time t has mean zero and its volatility is governed by a continuous-time Ornstein-Ulenbeck process of its variance.
+The big fluctuation of the value of a financial product imply a varying volatility process.
+That is why we need stochastic elements in the model.
+As we can access data only in discrete time, it is natural to take the discretization of the model.

 The discrete-time version of the Ornstein-Ulenbeck Stochastic - volatility model:

     yₜ = xₜ + ϵₜ where ϵₜ ∼ χ²(1)
     xₜ = ρ * xₜ₋₁ + σ * νₜ  where νₜ ∼ N(0, 1)

 The discrete-time version was used as the data-generating process.
 Where yₜ denotes the logarithm of return, xₜ is the logarithm of variance, while ϵₜ and νₜ are unobserved noise terms.

 For the auxiliary model, we used two regressions.
 The first regression was an AR(2) process on the first differences, the second was also an AR(2) process on the original variables in order to capture the levels.